 In order to avoid constant production of stress hormones in your body, it's important to make time for relaxation.
 Your mind needs rest, but you should also give your body a chance to switch off for a while.
-This could take the form of a weekly sports hour or a nice evening with friends, but also make sure you get a daily dose of relaxation.
+This could take the form of sports for example, but also make sure you get a daily dose of relaxation.
 If you’re now thinking you’re too busy – that’s exactly why you need to do it.
 Set aside half an hour every day and do something that you know relaxes you.
 Meditation or breathing exercises are excellent for this, but enjoying a hot bath, reading, listening to music or just sitting stroking the cat can be just as helpful.

-In a stressful situation, you will start to breathe shallowly, hold your breath or just exhale too much.
+In a stressful situation, you may start to breathe shallowly, too rapidly, or even hold your breath.
 Hyperventilation is a natural response to stress, but you crank up the stress response when you start to ‘over-breathe’.
 Deep abdominal breathing is a good way to get your balance back.
 Put your hands on your belly and try to push them out as you take a deep breath, as slowly as possible.
 You’ll get more oxygen in and you automatically become calmer.

 4. Let nature help you

 Lavender not only has a wonderful fragrance, but also has a proven ability to induce calmness and rest.
-Research has found that the smell stimulates the production of serotonin and creates a brain pattern of peace and tranquility.
-Natural lavender can therefore help to you to relax, and you can get this from a hot bath with Weleda Lavender Relaxing Bath Milk, a massage with Lavender Relaxing Oil or just by using Lavender Soap or Creamy Body Wash as you wash or shower.
-Lavender oil on the temples, wrists or neck has a calming effect, and Weleda can also offer homeopathic remedies including our new Stress Relief Oral Spray, for a simple natural helper small enough to carry in a handbag.
+Research has found that the smell stimulates the production of serotonin and creates a brain pattern of peace and tranquillity.
+Natural lavender can therefore help to you to relax, and you can get this from a soothing bath with Weleda Lavender Relaxing Bath Milk, a massage with Lavender Relaxing Body Oil or just by using Lavender Creamy Body Wash as you wash or shower.
+Lavender oil on the temples, wrists or neck has a calming effect.
+Weleda also offers natural remedies including our homeopathic Stress Relief Oral Spray* for the temporary relief of mild stress, irritability and tension.

 Saying "no" may not be in our nature, but it is sensible to do this occasionally.
-Many people feel stressed by too many tasks and responsibilities – not just in the workplace, but also at home, with our hobbies or in our social life.
-It’s important to recognise where your limits are and to say “I’m sorry, I can’t do that’” rather than agreeing to everything and getting stressed over how to achieve it all.
+Many people feel stressed by too many tasks and responsibilities – not just in the workplace, but also at home.
+It’s important to recognise where your limits are and to say “I’m sorry, I can’t do that’” rather than agreeing to everything and getting stressed about how to achieve it all.

 6. Keep healthy

 A body weakened by an unbalanced diet, lack of sleep or too little exercise will get stressed more quickly and recover more slowly.
 Eat well and get enough sleep – and did you know you can create ‘happiness’ endorphins through exercise?
-This hormone makes for a wonderfully relaxed feeling of well-being that runners, known as the 'runners high'.
+This hormone makes for a wonderfully relaxed feeling of wellbeing that runners often experience, known as the 'runners high'.